Paris Hilton Attends iCloud Hacker’s Hearing After Her Nude Photos Were Stolen

 — Twitcher ❦ (@syqau) May 6, 2018

 At this time, no one is really sure what the hacker did with Paris Hilton’s nude photos after she pulled them from the iCloud server.
-Hilton, however, has made it clear she has no intention of using iCloud to store anymore of her private photos.
+Hilton, however, has made it clear she has no intention of using iCloud to store any more of her private photos.